ApiniLabs/PAC-ID-Resolver/README.md

 A `PAC-ID Resolver`, short for **P**ublicly **A**ddressable **C**ontent **ID**entifier **Resolver**, is an architectural pattern for loosely coupling applications, creating modern user experience without classical integration.
 The basis for the coupling is a `PAC-ID`.

 Working principle: The application asks the `PAC-ID Resolver` to convert a given `PAC-ID` into an ordered list of coupling information, based on configurable coupling information tables provided to the `PAC-ID Resolver`.
-The application in turn selects the best coupling infromation from the list, based on an application intent.
-The coupling information contains a URL, which can be used by the application to either handover the user to another application or to find relevant end-points for inter application communcation.
+The application in turn selects the best coupling information from the list, based on an application intent.
+The coupling information contains a URL, which can be used by the application to either handover the user to another application or to find relevant end-points for inter application communication.

 ## Introduction